SIRS20-21-G42/Deployment/README.md

        - adb
        - Android Emulator (optional - can be replaced with a VM with Android x86)

+## Certificate/Key Distribution
+When running this environment, we suppose that all keys and certificates are already distributed in this way:
+- Web App has CA's (root) certificate, private key, certificate signed by the CA and Auth Server's certificate
+  - Directory: `WebApp/facefive/app/auth/`
+    - CA's certificate filename:          `CA.cert`
+    - Private key's filename:             `FaceFive.key`
+    - Own certificate's filename:         `FaceFive.cert`
+    - Auth Server's certificate filename: `AUTH.cert`

+- Auth Server has CA's (root) certificate, private key, certificate signed by the CA and Web App's certificate
+  - Directory: `Auth Server/auth/app/`
+    - CA's certificate filename:     `CA.cert`
+    - Private key's filename:        `AUTH.key`
+    - Own certificate's filename:    `AUTH.cert`
+    - Web App's certificatefilename: `FaceFive.cert`

+- CA has its own certificate, private key and the certificates it signed
+  - Directory: `CA/files/CA/`
+    - Private key's filename: `priv.key`
+  - Directory: `CA/files/PUBLIC/`
+    - Own certificate's filename: `CA.cert`
+    - Public key's filename (optional): `pub.key`
+  - Directory: `CA/files/CERTIFICATES/`
+      Contains all signed certificates, with filename `<org>.cert` where `<org>` is the Organization Name in the CSR

+- Mobile App has CA's (root) certificate and Auth Server's certificate
+  - Directory: `MobileApp/app/src/main/res/raw/`
+    - CA's certificate filename:          `ca.crt`
+    - Auth Server's certificate filename: `auth.crt`

+By default, CA's private key has a password which is `1234`.
+Since this is a weak password, it is only suitable for demonstration purposes, so, we are able to change it by editing the environment variable `CA_PASS` inside the `Dockerfile`

+Although we suppose this keys/certificates are already generated, we can generate them everytime the environment is started (the environment only generates what it needs).
+The CA has persistence, so if the environment is run 2 times in a row without cleaning at least the Web App and Auth Server's certificates, it won't work.
+We need to either clean the aforementioned certificates or put them (along with the private keys) in the needed folders (by acessing the containers and getting the files).

+The Mobile App doesn't get the certificates it needs automatically, so we need to start the environment and get both the CA and Auth Server's certificate (we can get them in by accessing the path mentioned above, where CA stores the signed certificates) and place them in the path mentioned above.

 ## How to build
 ### Mobile App